pynat/pynat/README.md

 **Currently working on:**
 - Building predictive models
-- Developing a Trading Bot for spot trading
+- Developing Strategies for a Self-Built Trading Bot for Perpetual Trading
 <p>

 **How to reach me:**
 - [LinkedIn](https://www.linkedin.com/in/nl-data-defi)
 <p>

-⚡ As a former psychotherapist, I bring a unique perspective on building trust and transparency in decentralized systems
+⚡ As a former psychotherapist, I bring a different perspective on building trust and transparency in decentralized systems
 <p>

 **Where I am trying to get really good at:**